VisTIRA: Closing the Image-Text Modality Gap in Visual Math Reasoning via Structured Tool Integration: Method

+To address the modality gap described above, we propose a framework that augments vision-language models with tool-integrated reasoning, combining natural language inference with computational engines to bridge interpretive capabilities and mathematical precision.

 Our proposed Vision and Tool-Integrated Reasoning Agent (VisTIRA) approaches a visual mathematical problem, represented as an image $I$, by decomposing it into a sequence of natural language reasoning steps, denoted as $\rho_i$, and corresponding tool-based actions, denoted as $\mathcal{A}_i$, such as free-form symbolic Python programs.
 This structured decomposition enables VisTIRA to combine interpretive guidance with computational execution to solve math problems presented in visual formats.
 At each step, the program $\mathcal{A}_i$ is executed and its output $\mathcal{O}_i$ is fed back into VisTIRA \cite{suris2023vipergpt}.
 This output informs the next stage of processing, which may involve generating new reasoning steps, refining the program, or preparing the final answer.
 This iterative loop enables VisTIRA to adaptively solve visual math problems through a combination of reasoning and tool-based computation.
 The process iterates until the model's output includes the final answer enclosed in \verb|\boxed{}| \cite{gou2023tora}.
 The generated reasoning trajectory is formalized in Equation~\ref{eq:VisTIRA}, and the overall VisTIRA data generation process is visualized in Figure~\ref{fig:diagram-VisTIRA}.
+Additional trajectory examples are provided in Appendix~\ref{appendix:VisTIRA-examples}.

 To construct this dataset, we prompt advanced vision-language models (e.g., GPT-5 \cite{openai2025gpt5}, Gemini \cite{gemini2025}) to produce tool-integrated reasoning sequences, which we term VisTIRA data.
 This synthetic corpus is then used to fine-tune a smaller VLM, equipping it to serve as a mathematical reasoning agent.